 I decided to start this website, first and foremost, because I love to travel and I wanted to find a way to share our beautiful planet with those who may not be able to go out and see it themselves.

 I have been backpacking since I was 17.
 I’ve stayed in the grottiest guesthouses and taken 24-hour bus trips across countries just to experience the real destination, not just the touristy parts.
-Somehow, even those grotty guesthouses, made me feel alive and happy.
+Somehow, even those grotty guesthouses, have made me feel alive and happy.

 My work portfolio…